-5-Day Romantic Route Germany Itinerary + Travel Tips
+5-Day Romantic Road Germany Itinerary + Travel Tips

 The word ‘romantic’ doesn’t really go with the stereotypical image that Germans have.